 Noisy water pipes are a nuisance.
 When you're lying in bed at night and you can hear the hammering coming from inside the walls, you know that can't be good!

 4 Likely Reasons for a Noisy Water Pipe

-Solution: Removing the faulty brackets and correctly installing new clips will secure the pipe in place and stop the pipe from moving.
+Solution: Removing the faulty brackets and correctly installing new clips will secure the pipe in place.
+This will stop the pipe from moving.
 Calling a licensed plumber will fix the problem as they can gain access to the pipes.

 Loose pipe - Loose pipes are another contributing factor when it comes to water hammering in your pipes.
 The loose pipe will vibrate and hit the framing causing the loud hammering sound.
 The same goes for natural wear and tear.
 Over time, pipes become loose and old and an upgrade is usually needed.

 Solution: Only a licensed local plumber is able to safely gain access to the pipes.
 Tighten the loose pipes and ensure the installation is correct.
 A plumber from a reputable company will find the best pipes for your home and correctly install them.

-High water pressure - High water pressure can definitely be a cause of your noisy pipes.
-Water pressure that is too high can also cause long term damage to your pipes and other appliances and if the issue is ignored, you could face a burst pipe and that in itself can become a disaster for you and your home.
+High water pressure - High water pressure, or air chambers can definitely be a cause of your noisy pipes.
+Water pressure that is too high can also cause long term damage to your pipes and other appliances and if the issue is ignored.
+High pressure could cause a burst pipe and that in itself can become a disaster for you and your home.

-Solution: The best solution is to call a professional, licensed plumber to do the appropriate testing of your water pressure in the pipes.
+Solution: The best solution is to call a professional, licensed plumber.
+A plumber will do the appropriate testing of your water pressure in the pipes.

 In some cases, your noisy pipe may be making a gurgling sound instead of banging or hammering.
 This could be an indication of an obstruction somewhere in your pipe.
 Perhaps something accidentally went down your drain and is blocking the flow of the water?